 Remember that fitness takes time

 Be patient with yourself.
-Adding one or two runs per week from your baseline and increasingly weekly mileage by 10-15% is generally safe.
+Adding one or two runs per week from your baseline and increasing weekly mileage by 10-15% is generally safe.
 With experience, you can build on both frequency and duration of training to increase performance outcomes.
 Take your time!

 Make it personal

 There’s a lot of advice and guidance available in the running world.
 For more tailored tips, follow a custom training plan based on your needs.
 Ask experienced friends and runners for advice, hire a coach or join a running club.
 You’ll soon find yourself part of a running community that can help you reach your goals.